-Challenge number Detail of challenge 1 The predicted outcomes for disadvantaged pupils at GCSE level are lower than those for their peers.
-2 The data we received from primary schools and our own CATS tests indicate that reading ages on arrival to secondary school are lower for disadvantaged students than for their counterparts.
-3 More disadvantaged students have received one or more fixed term exclusion, when compared with their non-disadvantaged peers.
-4 Attendance to parents evenings, open evenings and virtual events is lower for disadvantaged students than for the rest of our cohort.
-5 Observations, data and discussions with families and other professionals in school suggests that the wellbeing of disadvantaged students has been affected by school closures to a greater extent than that of other students.
-Many of our disadvantaged students have been identified as having SEMH issues and difficulties interacting socially as a result of the recent lockdowns.
-6 Almost half of our SEND cohort comes from disadvantaged backgrounds.
-7 Our data shows that the attendance of disadvantaged students is lower than that of their peers.
+Challenge number Detail of challenge 1 CATS means data for year 7 shows that disadvantaged students score lower than their counterparts (95.1 vs 96.8 non -PP) 2 The data we received from primary schools and our own CATS tests indicate that reading ages on arrival to secondary school are lower for disadvantaged students than for their counterparts.
+3 Almost half the students who have received one or more fixed term exclusion this term come from disadvantaged backgrounds (47%).
+4 47% of our lower prior attainment cohort comes from disadvantaged backgrounds, as opposed to 28% of our higher prior attainment cohort.
+5 Observations, data and discussions with families and other professionals in school suggests that the wellbeing of disadvantaged students has been affected by the economic crisis to a greater extent than that of other students.
+Many of our disadvantaged students have been identified as having SEMH issues as a result of austerity measures.
+6 More than half of our SEND cohort comes from disadvantaged backgrounds.
+(56%) 7 Our data shows that the attendance of disadvantaged students is lower than that of their peers.
+Current attendance (90.04 vs 92.09 non PP).